 Tea tree oil is a pale-yellow oil extracted from the melaleuca alternifolia plant in Australia.
 It has been used for centuries by the Bundjalung people of eastern Australia to treat skin disorders, wounds, coughs, and colds.
 The oil has antiviral, antifungal, antibacterial, and antiseptic properties which make many people wonder, “Can tea tree oil remove skin tags?”

 The answer is yes.
-If you have skin tags, you can use tea tree oil for skin tag removal at home.
+If you have skin tags, you can use tea tree oil for skin tag removal at home or can buy a more potent solution namely H Skin Tags by Amoils which has given scar free results.

 How to Use Tea Tree Oil